 Karlovy Vary – A Day in the Famed Carlsbad Springs

-Europe is filled with old spa town, venerable and opulent but none equal the raw charm of Karlovy Vary.
+Europe is filled with old resort towns, venerable and opulent but none equal the raw charm of Karlovy Vary.
 Built around famed mineral hot springs, whose gazified waters rises up like a thick steam in the winter months, this Czech town is surely one of the Great Spa Towns of Europe.
-Not only is the Austro-Hungarian architecture inspired but also colorful and playful, and will fill your heart with delight.
-In many ways, it may be the greatest display of architecture splendor that I have even experienced and I have been around.
+Not only is the Austro-Hungarian architecture colorful but it also playful, and will fill your heart with delight.
+It would not be an exaggeration to say that it may be the greatest display of architecture splendor in Europe, if not the world.

 Table of Contents